Form N-400 Prep: Applying And Understanding The Questions

 Fill out Form N-400

-You will first need to choose if you are going to file the application online or by mail.
+You will first need to choose whether you are going to file the application online or by mail.

-If you are filling the form out online, you will need to set up an account on the U.S. Citizenship and Immigration Services (USCIS) website.
+If you are filling out the form online, you will need to set up an account on the U.S. Citizenship and Immigration Services (USCIS) website.
 You can work on the application at your own pace and save it as a draft online until you are ready to submit it.
-Find more instructions in this video:

 If you are mailing in your application,you can use the PDF of Form N-400 and either: